Queen's Park Rangers L.F.C. (1969)

 Queen's Park Rangers Ladies Football Club was a leading women's football team in England.
+Founded in 1969, they reached three consecutive WFA Cup finals, winning in 1977, before folding in the late 70's.

+History

 The club was founded in 1969, and in 1970 joined the new Home Counties League.
-In 1975/76, it reached the final of the Women's FA Cup, losing 2-1 to Southampton Women's F.C. after extra time.
+In 1975/76, they reached the final of the Women's FA Cup, losing 2-1 to Southampton Women's F.C. after extra time in Bedford.
 Paddy McGroarty scored the team's goal, and it was the first time highlights of the match were shown on BBC1.
-In 1976/77, it again played Southampton in the cup final, and on this occasion, defeated them 1-0, to become the first London team to take the trophy.
-The 1977–78 WFA Cup saw them again reach the final against Southampton, but suffer an 8-2 defeat.
+In 1976/77, they again played Southampton in the cup final, and on this occasion, defeated them 1-0.
+They became the first London team to take the trophy, with Carrie Staley scoring the winner at Champion Hill, home to Dulwich Hamlet F.C.
+QPR Goalkeeper Pat Napier was voted player of the match.
+The 1977–78 WFA Cup saw them again reach the final against Southampton, but suffer an 8-2 defeat with Sandra Choat and Staley scoring at Wexham Park, Slough.
 The team dissolved before the end of the decade.

 A new Queen's Park Rangers Women's Football Club was later established, which in 2001 merged into a new Queen's Park Rangers L.F.C.